grahamotte/rootor/README.md

-Rootor is an `XMLRPC` frontend for ruby.
+Rootor is an `xmlrpc` ruby frontend.

 ```
 require 'rootor'